eclipse-cyclonedds/cyclonedds/examples/throughput/readme.rst

 Running the example
 *******************

-To avoid mixing the output, run the Publisher and Subscriber in separate terminals.
+To avoid mixing the output, run the publisher and subscriber in separate terminals.

 #.
 Open 2 terminals.

 #.
-In the first terminal start Publisher by running **publisher**.
+In the first terminal start publisher by running **publisher**.

    Publisher usage (parameters must be supplied in order):